-- 83.1 Have any potential changes been identified (either by stakeholders, the Court or us) that might: - 83.1.1 Improve the effectiveness of the IM in achieving its policy intent? or - 83.1.2 Reduce any unintended consequences of the IM? - 83.2 Have external circumstances changed in a way that means the current IM might no longer be the most effective way of achieving the policy intent behind it? - 83.3 Is there other evidence that suggests that a change might improve the effectiveness of the IM in achieving its policy intent? - As a cross-check, could the policy intent be better achieved without changes to the IM but instead through changes to other aspects of the regulatory regime (including through guidance material)?
+- 78. In considering this question, examples of the factors we took into account are: - 78.1 Have any potential changes been identified (either by stakeholders, the Court or us) that might: - 78.1.1 Improve the effectiveness of the IM in achieving its policy intent? or - 78.1.2 Reduce any unintended consequences of the IM? - 78.2 Have external circumstances changed in a way that means the IM might no longer be the most effective way of achieving the policy intent behind it? - 78.3 Is there other evidence that suggests that a change might improve the effectiveness of the IM in achieving its policy intent? - As a cross-check, could the policy intent be better achieved without changes to the IM but instead through changes to other aspects of the regulatory regime (including through guidance material)?

-Could the current IM be improved so that it achieves the policy intent as effectively, but in a way that better promotes s 52R or reduces complexity or compliance costs?
+Could the IM be improved so that it achieves the policy intent as effectively, but in a way that better promotes s 52R or reduces complexity or compliance costs?

-- 84. Could the IM be changed to more effectively promote the s 52R purpose, or reduce complexity or compliance costs, without reducing the effectiveness of the IM in meeting the policy intent behind it? - 85.
-In considering this question, examples of the factors we took into account are: - 85.1 Have any potential changes been identified (either by stakeholders, the Court or us) that would better promote s 52R or reduce unnecessary complexity or compliance costs? - 85.2 Is there other evidence that suggests that the IM can be changed to more effectively promote the s 52R purpose, or reduce complexity or compliance costs, without reducing the effectiveness of the IM in meeting the policy intent behind it?
+- 79. Could the IM be changed to more effectively promote the s 52R purpose, or reduce complexity or compliance costs, without reducing the effectiveness of the IM in meeting the policy intent behind it? - 80.
+In considering this question, examples of the factors we took into account are: - 80.1 Have any potential changes been identified (either by stakeholders, the Court or us) that would better promote s 52R or reduce unnecessary complexity or compliance costs? - 80.2 Is there other evidence that suggests that the IM can be changed to more effectively promote the s 52R purpose, or reduce complexity or compliance costs, without reducing the effectiveness of the IM in meeting the policy intent behind it?